 “Even though you might be working for a fast-paced tech company don’t be surprised how long it takes to get some processes improved.
 Especially when working with traditional third parties like your bank”

 Startups are very different from corporate jobs.
-Established procedures, corporate hierarchy, and dedicated departments generally aren't the norm.
+Established procedures, corporate hierarchy, and dedicated departments aren't the norm.
 While basic financial processes may be in place, it's up to you to design the rest.
 Exciting yet equally daunting, you'll find yourself doing everything from board meetings to payroll.
 Here are some things to help you with the road ahead:

 Your first 30 days